Investment Commentary-Q4 2020

 DATA: GLOBAL ECONOMIES

 GDP figures released in the fourth quarter were for Q3, the quarter directly after the sharp falls of Q2 and showed a sharp rebound as economies began to reopen after the first lockdown.
 Unfortunately, expectations are for much lower figures for Q4 as second waves of the virus inhibited growth again.
-The latest inflation figures were mixed with developed countries generally experiencing low inflation whilst emerging economies saw an inflation increase.
-Unemployment was mixed as some countries saw rises in employment as their economies reopened whilst others saw job cuts as job support packages put in place during the initial lockdown were unwound.
+The latest inflation figures were mixed, with developed countries generally experiencing low inflation while emerging economies saw an inflation increase.
+Unemployment was mixed as some countries saw rises in employment as their economies reopened, whilst others saw job cuts as job support packages implemented during the initial lockdown were unwound.

 major country growth rates